argoproj/applicationset/docs/Generators-Pull-Request.md

 ## Bitbucket Server

-Fetch pull requests from a repo hosted on a Bitbucket Server (not to same as Bitbucket Cloud).
+Fetch pull requests from a repo hosted on a Bitbucket Server (not the same as Bitbucket Cloud).

 ```yaml
 apiVersion: argoproj.io/v1alpha1